-- Lecture attendance (students who miss to attend >15% of class meeting hours cannot take the final exam)
+- Attendance (10%)

 - Student presentations (30%)

 - Proposal writing (30%)

-- Final exam (40%)
+- Final exam (30%)

-Presentation/final exam attendance, Make-up, Ethics
+Attendance, Make-up, Ethics

-Absence in own presentation session and/or the final exam results in a zero grade.
+Absence in presentation session or the final exam results in a zero grade.
 Missing to submit the proposal in due time also results in a zero grade.
 There will be no scheduled make-ups for these assessment items.
-In case of an emergency with a valid excuse (e.g., a written proof of doctor's report, accident report, etc.) the instructor must be informed within the same week.
+In case of an emergency with a valid excuse (e.g. a written proof of doctor's report, accident report, etc.) the instructor must be informed within the same week.
 In such a case, a separate assessment (in a structured essay format) will be given at a time and date determined by the instructor.
 Sabanci University's regulations on plagiarism and cheating will be strictly enforced on students who help, attempt, or conduct any form of cheating.
 Assessment materials will be check by plagiarism software.